NickFoodz/Not-Scrabble/README.md

   - No longer accepts non-integer inputs leading to errors
   - No longer accepts values greater than 4 or under 0.
 - Added ability to add AI players

+- Added Blank Tiles
+  - 2 per game
+  - Blank tiles can be changed into any letter at a value of 0 points
+  - Only usable by human players, AI class will exchange them

 - Added new class: AI
   - Class AI allows for an AI player to make plays in Scrabble
     - Priority 1: If the AI has any blank pieces, they will exchange them.
 The AI will only exchange blank tiles.
     - Priority 2: If the AI can play a word, it plays it on the board.
+    - Priority 3: If the AI cannot form a word, exchange 3 tiles
-    - Priority 3: If the AI cannot play a word and has no blank tiles, it passes its turn
+    - Priority 3: If the AI cannot play a word, exchange, and has no blank tiles, it passes its turn
   - The priorities given were done to allow the play option to not be too complex to include blank tiles
   - Blank tiles are best left for human players given current functionality of the game
   - If no move can be made, the AI player would need to skip their turn.
   - The AI's tiles are not shown to the player to ensure a fair game.

+- Added Premium Squares
+  - The squares follow the coloration of an original scrabble board, and follow similar function
+    - Pink tiles are Double word score tiles
+    - Red tiles are Triple word score tiles
+    - Cyan tiles are double letter score tiles
+    - Blue tiles are triple letter score tiles.

 ***************************************************************************************************************